-- ED 310, History and Philosophy of Education, will substitute for CM 200, Introduction to Ministries 1. - Any social studies or language arts course may substitute for HI 242, Modern World Civilization. - Any college-level mathematics course may substitute for MA 200 or MA 250. - BT 350, Scripture and Christian Living, may substitute for BT 300, Basic Apologetics.
+- ED 310, History and Philosophy of Education, will substitute for CM 200, Introduction to Ministries 1. - Any social studies courses may substitute for HI 242, Modern World Civilization. - Any language arts courses may substitute for LI 242 Modern World Literature. - Any college-level mathematics course may substitute for MA 200 or MA 250. - BT 350, Scripture and Christian Living, may substitute for BT 300, Basic Apologetics.